 Bathroom Lighting and Electrical

-- Bathrooms should be well lit with artificial and natural light.
+- Accessible bathrooms should be well lit with artificial and natural light.

 - A casement window is easiest to open and close for those with limited dexterity.

 - Vanity lighting for wheelchair users may require minor adjustments.
 Most wheelchair users, for example, cannot get close enough to the wall mirror for focused activities such as shaving or applying make-up.